 - Hair must be one natural colour only.
 Extremes in hair colour and styles are not acceptable.
-Students with extremes of hair colour and/or style will be sent home to remedy the situation. - No dreadlocks or coloured beads in the hair are permitted. - Excessively short hair is not permitted a cut below a number two is unacceptable. - Hair must be clean, brushed and kept off the face. - No excess use of hair gel/product. - If hair is longer that the bottom of the collar, regardless of gender, all hair must be completely tied back with ribbon or elastic band in school colour/s (Black, Navy or Maroon).
-If a headband is worn it should be black or navy.

-Make-up and coloured nail polish shall not be worn while in school uniform.
-Acrylic, false nails or shellac are also not permitted.

-Students shall be clean shaven upon arriving to school.

-Visible tattoos are not permitted.
+Students with extremes of hair colour and/or style will be sent home to remedy the situation. - No dreadlocks or coloured beads in the hair are permitted. - Excessively short hair is not permitted a cut below a number two is unacceptable. - Hair must be clean, brushed and kept off the face. - No excess use of hair gel/product. - If hair is longer than the bottom of the collar, regardless of gender, all hair must be completely tied back with a ribbon or an elastic band in school colour/s (black, navy or maroon).
+If a headband is worn it should be black or navy. - Make-up and coloured nail polish shall not be worn while in school uniform.
+Acrylic, false nails or shellac are also not permitted. - Students shall be clean shaven upon arriving at school. - Visible tattoos are not permitted.